Peet DeFi (PTE) Trading 1,431.2% Higher Over Last 7 Days

 About Peet DeFi

-It is usually not possible to purchase alternative cryptocurrencies such as Peet DeFi directly using US dollars.
-Investors seeking to acquire Peet DeFi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Peet DeFi using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Peet DeFi directly using U.S. dollars.
+Investors seeking to trade Peet DeFi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Peet DeFi using one of the exchanges listed above.

 Receive News & Updates for Peet DeFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Peet DeFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.